Hurricane preparedness in New Orleans: Warnings of dangerous vulnerability

 In 2001, the Houston Chronicle published a story which predicted that a severe hurricane striking New Orleans, "would strand 250,000 people or more, and probably kill one of 10 left behind as the city drowned under 20 ft of water.
 Thousands of refugees could end up in Houston."
 In 2002, The Times Picayune published a feature covering various scenarios, including a Category 5 hurricane hitting the city from the south.
 The series also explored the various environmental changes that have increased the area's vulnerability.
 One article in the series concluded that hundreds of thousands would be left homeless, and it would take months to dry out the area and begin to make it liveable.
-But there wouldn't be much for residents to come home to.
+But there would not be much for residents to come home to.
 The local economy would be in ruins.

 Many concerns focus around the fact that the city lies below sea level with a levee system that was designed for hurricanes of no greater intensity than Category 3.
 Furthermore, its natural defenses, the surrounding marshland and the barrier islands, have been dwindling in recent years.
 Just a few months before Katrina, the FX docudrama Oil Storm depicted a Category 4 hurricane hitting New Orleans, killing thousands of people and forcing residents to evacuate and hide out in the Superdome, and speculated about a national economic meltdown caused by the decreased oil supply.